 Texas is the second largest US state by both, population (second only to California) and by square miles (second only to Alaska).
 Since Texas is a BIG state, there are lots of travel nursing job opportunities and diverse cultures throughout.
 Additionally, Texas cities are sprawling despite large populations, they are spread out giving you more to explore.

 It may not feel like it yet, but winter is just around the corner.
 Texas usually has mild winters with warmer weather lasting well into the fall.
-In fact, temperatures rarely go below 32% or above 96%.
-So, if you aren’t a fan of snow and prefer to wear lighter clothing year-round, Texas is a great place to be.
+In fact, temperatures rarely go below 32 degrees or above 96.
+So, if you aren’t a fan of snow and prefer to wear lighter clothing year-round, Texas is a great place to be a travel nurse.

-Texas is part of the Enhanced Nursing Licensure Compact (eNLC).
+Texas is part of the enhanced Nursing Licensure Compact (eNLC).
 So if you have a Compact license, you are ready to go.
-However, if you don’t, it only takes about 2 weeks to acquire your temp license and you can complete the application online.
+However, if you don’t, it only takes about two weeks to acquire your temp license and you can complete the application online.

 There are so many potential destinations in Texas.
 Here are a few destination spotlights to help narrow down your search.
 A few of the best locations for travel nurse assignments are: